-The Year in Review provides evidence that you Below At Exceeds are able to 50% (60-70%) (80-100%) Create a comprehensive communication plan using the Epstein framework.
-Incomplete or Some information Parents have a clear missing is provided but understanding or your components lacks detail expectations Create an environmental featherint of your Incomplete or Classroom is Picture perfect!
-Rich, Create an environmental footprint of your classroom missing minimally thorough description- we are Classicolli components described there!
-Interpret the Organizing Ideas, Guiding Incomplete or Outcomes are Outcomes are presented Questions, Learning Outcomes, and KUSP's missing present but with detail components without detail; minimal Describe approaches and tasks that you envision your students doing?
+The Year in Review provides evidence that you are able to Below 50% At (60-70%) Exceeds (80-100%) Create a comprehensive communication plan using the Epstein framework.
+Incomplete or missing components Some information is provided but lacks detail Parents have a clear understanding or your expectations Create an environmental footprint of your classroom Incomplete or missing components Classroom is minimally described Picture perfect!
+Rich, thorough description- we are there!
+Interpret the Organizing Ideas, Guiding Questions, Learning Outcomes, and KUSP's Incomplete or missing components Outcomes are present but without detail; minimal Outcomes are presented with detail Describe approaches and tasks that you envision your students doing?
 Choose appropriate instructional approaches and models for the context, developmental stage and needs of students.
 What programs or will support your vision?
 Why these?
 Incomplete or missing components Description is present without depth or detail; minimal Description is present and connected to instructional choices in depth and detail Meaningfully leverage technology effectively and integrate 21C competencies to support and enhance instruction and learning.
 No technology is used Technology is minimally addressed Technology is present and connected to the learning Explain your cross-curricular slide and how you might include other opportunities.
 There are no cross-curricular connections Some cross- curricular learning is presented Cross-curricular learning is evident and meaningfully connected Incorporate indigenous ways of knowing and pedagogy Incomplete or missing components Indigenous content is present but is a superficial Indigenous content is rich and meaningful Describe formative and summative assessment and how it will be documented.
 Incomplete or missing components Assessments are weakly connected to reporting and do not provide insights into student growth or inform the instructional cycle Formative and Summative assessments are present and connected to reporting Show how you will engage parents in the learning conversation, providing context for both a parent evening.
 Describe how you envision this unfolding.
 No engagement is evident Some parental engagement is evident but is minimal Parental engagement is evident and meaningful Detail the community partnerships, resources or organizations that you will utilize.
-Incomplete or missing Some are indicated Partners are identified and connected Present in a Timeline/Calendar noting other important events that impact curriculum.
+Incomplete or missing Some are indicated Partners are identified and connected

+Present in a Timeline/Calendar noting other important events that impact curriculum.
 No timeline Timeline evident but missing events Timeline is well-thought out and detailed Show evidence of a critical conversation with a partner detailing your interpretation of their plan.
 No evidence is presented Minimal discussion without critical analysis Critical analysis as evidenced through questions and responses

-Living Exhibition Portfolio Project Rationale
+Living Exhibition Portfolio Project

+Rationale